JoelRobbinsAI/Design_Work/YouStory.md

 3. Avoiding Choose-Your-Own-Adventure Defaults

 Once the AI grasped the storytelling task, it tended to slip into a “choose-your-own-adventure” style, complete with formatting tropes like ending chapters with a question prompt.
 This not only broke immersion but clashed with the intended pacing.
-The ultimate fix was to reframe AI’s role—not as a storyteller, but as a simulation engine.
+The ultimate fix was to reframe AI’s role, from storyteller to simulation engine.
 By simulating a world that only moved forward through user interaction, the AI avoided defaulting to pre-baked adventure formats and also dropped its habit of foreshadowing.

 Solutions and Design Approach